catherinechika/CLI-App/README.md

 2. Click on the node.js OMBD and Spotify video.mp4 file in the folder
 3. Click on the node.js OMBD and Spotify Screenshot.png file in the folder

-TO-DO
-- Include screenshots, gifs or videos of the app functioning
-- Contain a link to a deployed version of the app